Slice genus, $T$-genus and $4$-dimensional clasp number: Definitions and main statements

 Beyond ribbons and clasps, the different types of double point lines that appear on a normal singular surface are closed lines, namely {\em circles}, or intervals, called {\em branched ribbons} if one endpoint is branched and {\em branched circles} if the two endpoints are branched, see Figure~\ref{figsingularities}, where the preimages are drawn.
 Like for a ribbon, the two preimages of a branched ribbon are naturally divided into a {\em $b$--line} that contains a boundary point and an {\em $i$--line} that doesn't.
 For a (branched) circle, one may call $b$--line one preimage and $i$--line the other.
 A normal singular surface with such namings assigned to the preimages of each (branched) circle is said to be {\em marked}.
 A triple point on a normal singular surface is {\em borromean} if its three preimages are intersections of a $b$--line and an $i$--line.

-Given a link $L=L_1\sqcup\dots\sqcup L_n$ in $S^3$, a {\em complex for $L$} is a union of compact surfaces $\Sigma=\cup_{1\leq i\leq n}\Sigma_i$ such that $\partial\Sigma_i=L_i$ for all $i$.
+Given a link $L=L_1\sqcup\dots\sqcup L_n$ in $S^3$, a {\em complex for $L$} is a union of compact surfaces $\Sigma=\cup_{1\leq i\leq n}\Sigma_i$ such that $\partial\Sigma_i=L_i$ for all $i$; it is a {\em disks complex} if each $\Sigma_i$ is a disk.
+The notions defined above for compact surfaces extend to complexes.
 The {\em genus} of such a complex is the sum of the genera of its components.
 The {\em slice genus $g_s(L)$} (resp. {\em ribbon genus $g_r(L)$}) of a link $L$ is the minimal genus of a slice (resp. ribbon) complex for $L$.
 Note that $g_s(L)\leq g_r(L)$.
 These invariants are well-defined (finite) for {\em algebraically split links}, namely links whose components have trivial pairwise linking numbers.
 The following result generalizes the characterization of slice knots by Kawauchi--Shibuya--Suzuki \cite[Corollary~6.7]{KSS}.

 \begin{theo}[Corollary~\ref{corCharSliceGenus}] The slice genus of an algebraically split link $L$ equals the minimal genus of a marked normal singular complex for $L$ with no clasp and no borromean triple point. \end{theo}